Этот пост доступен на языках: Русский

 Matiyeva insisted her absences from work were due to illness and provided doctors notes for the dates in question.

 The Memorial of Memory and Glory

-Zarifa Sautiyeva is the deputy director of the Memorial of Memory and Glory in the Ingush capital Nazran.
+Zarifa Sautiyeva is the deputy director of the Memorial of Memory and Glory in the Ingush biggest city Nazran.
 Sautiyeva told OC Media that while she is formally still an employee of the museum, she will be made redundant in a ‘staff reduction’ on 16 January.

 Sautiyeva said that Ingushetia’s Deputy Culture Minister Alikhan Vadilov personally told her she was being dismissed because the ministry was under pressure from the republic’s leadership.

 According to Sautiyeva, her dismissal was connected to her participation in the protest movement as a member of public organisation Support for Ingushetia.
 Sautiyeva is currently on sick leave from her job.